-C.3.
+D.3.
 Guiding Questions

 - 1. What measures were used to determine eligible students and the needs of the private school? - 2.
 How does your LEA ensure funds are utilized to best address the needs of students in regards to provided services? - 3.
 How does your LEA guarantee that services are provided around the same time that public schools start services? - 4.
 How is it determined where and by whom the services will be provided? - 5.
-How are ESEA funded services and programs for private school students and staff monitored and evaluated?
+How are ESEA funded services and programs for private school students and staff monitored and evaluated? - 6.
+Describe any barriers that may have arisen throughout the school year to impede equitable services.

-C.3.
+D.3.
 Rubric

 Beginning The LEA does not have documentation of the services agreed upon or provided to private schools.
 Beginning The documentation does not adhere to Personal Identifiable Information (PII) protections (e.g., includes student identifiable information).
 Beginning The LEA has documentation of services provided, BUT does not use a variety of academic achievement measures to determine the needs of private school children and staff or a process to evaluate services provided.
 Developing The LEA uses multiple academic achievement measures to determine the needs of eligible private school children and staff, BUT only provides lists of services and evaluation measures, etc. A plan is not documented.
 Accomplished The LEA uses multiple academic achievement measures to determine the needs of eligible private school children and staff, and provides a plan for: Services to students for applicable Titles; Services to private school teachers and other personnel for applicable Titles; and A process in place to evaluate and modify equitable services, as necessary, throughout the school year.
 Exemplar The LEA meets the criteria in the "Accomplished" category and demonstrates that their processes have modified services based on data or feedback from private school officials, AND/OR demonstrates positive outcomes for private school students.